afnom/missing-semester/_2025/open_source_dev_with_git.md

 # Introduction

 So what is Open Source all about?
-Is it significant, why would you want to contribute, and if so, how can you contribute?
+Is it significant?
+Why would you want to contribute?
+And if so, how can you contribute?

 Before getting into the details of all of this, it's worth pointing out that you'll want to have gone over the Git Basics covered in [Jacob's talk](https://missingsemester.afnom.net/2025/version-control/) this year.
-Otherwise, it's going to be tricky to understand what we're trying to achieve here.
+Otherwise, it might be tricky to understand what we're trying to achieve here.

 Open source software (OSS) is software where users have the right to change and distribute the software and its source code to anyone for any purpose.
 Usually, this means that development is done in public, versus proprietary software where the code is developed by a company or individual and kept private.
 A large proportion of the most used software in the world is either open source or built on an open source base.
 Perhaps the most obvious success in OSS is Linux, which powers everything from the world's biggest websites to smart fridges.
-Try going to the "3rd party licenses" or "Legal notices" section in your phone settings and see how long the page is.
+Try going to the "3rd Party Licenses" or "Legal Notices" section in your phone settings and see how long the page is.

 When people talk about contributing to open source, what exactly do they mean?
 Generally, they're talking about any work on or around open source software.
-This doesn't just mean code, it could be documentation, managing open issues and bugs, planning the future of the project and more.
+This doesn't just mean code, it could be documentation, managing issues and bugs, planning the futures of projects and more.

-So there's many reasons you might want to contribute.
-Maybe there's a piece of software written that you'd like to share.
+So there are many reasons you might want to contribute.
+Maybe there's a piece of software written that you'd like to share so others can download, use and extend it.
 Maybe there's a really annoying bug in some software you use that you'd like to help report, diagnose, or fix.
-Maybe there's some project you find really cool and you want to help it succeed in its vision.
+Maybe there's a project you find really cool and you want to help it succeed in its vision.

 Most open source projects are very welcoming to new contributors.
 Often, everyone already working on the project is also a volunteer and so they're happy to see new people interested in the project.
 Be careful about starting by trying to contribute to the biggest projects.
 They usually have a well defined (and often non-obvious) process for most things due to their size, and it can be very difficult to get it right.
 However this is not the case the vast majority of the time, I only mention this as trying to get started with open source by contributing to the Linux kernel would be a real trial by fire.

 Also, occasionally you will come across projects where the source code is open, but it is developed mostly by a corporate entity or similar where external contributors are less welcome.
+For example, some parts of android are very hard to contribute to if you don't work at Google, even though they're open source, as the development happens behind closed doors and then gets released quarterly.

+You'll also run into software which is source available but not open source - that is, the source code is available for download but comes with restrictions such as no right to distribute compiled executables.
+[Aseprite](https://www.aseprite.org) is a good example of this.
+Sometimes these projects accept contributions, but if they do the contributor almost always must release all rights over their contribution to the project owner.
+If you come across a project with a Contributor License Agreement (CLA), this is almost certainly what's happening.

 # Git forges